Domenica Garzón: Research

-Her research projects include astrophysics, and condensed matter.
+Her research projects include astrophysics and condensed matter.

 Astrophysics

 She conducts her research on gravitational waves at the University of Illinois at Urbana-Champaign and the Perimeter Institute in Canada.

 Condensed matter

-Within this area, she conducted research with topological defects and graphene.
+Within this area, she has conducted research with topological defects and graphene.

-Months after the April 2016 earthquake that shook much of northern Ecuador's coast, access to clean water was a recurring problem, which led to the idea of solving this issue.
+Months after the April 2016 earthquake that shook much of northern Ecuador's coast, access to clean water was a recurring problem.
 Garzón, together with students from Yachay Tech University, invented a coating that makes this condensation process more efficient.
 The coating is an organic nanomaterial that increases the amount of water that can be condensed.
 The process ensures that the water is clean, as the condensation process is a natural purification process.

 Exploration

 Domenica is the co-founder of the "Rikuna" center ("to observe" in the indigenous Kichwa language).
 An interdisciplinary project that combines research, exploration, and scientific dissemination in the less explored areas of the Ecuadorian Amazon.
-In the first exploration, Domenica and the members of the Rikuna project discovered the first Cretaceous reptile reported in Ecuador.
+In the first exploration, Garzón and the members of the Rikuna project discovered the first Cretaceous reptile reported in Ecuador.
 This was the first time a Mosasaur has been reported in the Ecuadorian Amazon.